-5.9 The Environment Agency Flood Risk from Surface Water Map, which includes climate change for the 2050's epoch (2022 to 2060), indicates the entirety of the site is at low risk from surface water flooding.
-There would be no requirements to provide any further formal mitigation at this development site.
+5.9 The Environment Agency Flood Risk from Surface Water Map, which includes climate change for the 2050's epoch (2022 to 2060), indicates the majority of the site is at low surface water flood risk.
+There is a small area of medium to low risk located in the southeast corner, this is most likely caused by a depression and poses no risk to the proposed development.